Carlton Mitchell: Ottawa Redblacks

 In the 2013 CFL Expansion Draft, Mitchell was selected with the 6th pick in the first round.
+He dressed in eight games, starting seven, during the 2014 season, recording 16 receptions for 170 yards on 32 targets.

 Atlanta Falcons

 Mitchell was a member of the Atlanta Falcons in the 2015 pre-season, but did not survive the finals cuts as he was released on September 5, 2015.